michaelnmmeyer/dharma/readme.md

 ## Bootstrapping

-You need to clone this repository with its submodule:
+You need to clone this repository with its submodules:

 	git clone --recursive git@github.com:michaelnmmeyer/dharma.git

-The repository's directory must be placed somewhere on `$PYTHONPATH`, so you need to modify this variable accordingly (or to move the directory in one of the directories it enumerates).
+The repository's directory must be placed somewhere on `$PYTHONPATH`, so you need to modify this variable accordingly (or to move the directory in one of the directories enumerated in `$PYTHONPATH`).

 Once done, run: